Prepare and Pay for College

-Entrance Counseling - An educational session that first time Stafford borrowers must fulfill before the loan's proceeds can be disbursed.
-The entrance counseling session provides first time borrowers basic information about student loans and the terms and conditions of the Stafford, Perkins, or Graduate PLUS Loan programs.
+Entrance Counseling - An educational session that first time Federal Loan borrowers must fulfill before the loan's proceeds can be disbursed.
+The entrance counseling session provides first time borrowers basic information about student loans and the terms and conditions of the Federal Direct, Perkins, or Graduate PLUS Loan programs.

 Exit Counseling - A group or individual session during which borrowers who are leaving school or dropping below half-time enrollment receive information about their repayment obligations and update information about themselves.

 Expected Family Contribution (EFC) - The amount that a family is expected to contribute toward college costs according to federal financial aid formulas.